-specifies the 8-character name of the PROGRAM definition to be added to the CICS region.
+Specifies the 8-character name of the PROGRAM definition to be added to the CICS region.

-2 The command cannot be executed because an earlier CONNECTION or TERMINAL pool definition has not yet been completed.
+The command cannot be executed because an earlier CONNECTION or TERMINAL pool definition has not yet been completed.

-- There is a syntax error in the ATTRIBUTES string, or an error occurred n during either the discard or resource definition phase of the processing.
-See Appendix C, "RESP2 values for EXEC CICS CREATE and EXEC CICS CSD commands," on page 939 for information on RESP2 values. - The LOGMESSAGE cvda value is not valid. - 200 The command was executed in a program defined with an EXECUTIONSET value of DPLSUBSET or a program invoked from a remote system by a distributed program link without the SYNCONRETURN option.
+- There is a syntax error in the ATTRIBUTES string, or an error occurred during either the discard or resource definition phase of the processing.
+See Appendix C, "RESP2 values for EXEC CICS CREATE and EXEC CICS CSD commands," on page 837 for information about RESP2 values. - 7 The LOGMESSAGE cvda value is not valid. - 200 The command was executed in a program defined with an EXECUTIONSET value of DPLSUBSET or a program invoked from a remote system by a distributed program link without the SYNCONRETURN option. - The command specified a value for both the JVMSERVER and JVMPROFILE options.
+You cannot set both values for a Java program.

-- 100 The user associated with the issuing task is not authorized to use this command. - 101 The user associated with the issuing task is not authorized to create a PROGRAM definition with this name.
+- The user associated with the issuing task is not authorized to use this command. - The user associated with the issuing task is not authorized to create a PROGRAM definition with this name.